School Holiday Programs

 Piney Lakes Environmental Education Centre has toilet facilities, an amphitheatre, a laboratory and is hired by the public during the day, therefore facilities for school excursions and facilities for the public are on a shared basis.

 The centre has parking for up to 50 cars, and a wide turning circle and front door drop-off for buses.
 One ACROD permit car parking space is available at the front entrance.
+Access to the centre is from Leach Highway for west-bound traffic only.

 The centre is located on Leach Highway and is accessible by public transport.
 The City of Melville's Travelsmart Officer can assist with public transport information (call 9364 0673).